Autodesk-Forge/forge-view.googledrive.models/README.md

 In case if you wonder about how to get metadata or geometry data and you need quick example - you can switch from 'master' branch to one of feature branches.
 More details about each features read in local readme file.

-- features/get_meta_data - for checking small addition on UI side and new API request on server side related to getting meta data.
+- features/get_meta_data - for checking small addition on UI side and new API request on server side related to getting metadata.

 - features/get_geometry_data - for checking addition on UI side and new API request on server side builded on top of getting meta_data solution(so maybe for better understanding check it first) and   expanded it with new functionality.